We previously explored the fact that accountancy is at the centre of any business.

-In part one of this series on active verbs we covered the most common command verbs at foundation level; identify, describe and explain.
+In the Foundation Certificate series on active verbs we covered the most common command verbs at foundation level; identify, describe and explain.
 These are still fundamental at advanced level but are now supplemented by; analyse, compare, discuss and recommend.
 So, let’s look at what exactly these mean:

 Analyse – Separate information into separate parts and identify their characteristics

 You may be asked to analyse a statement of profit or loss.
 Your answer could be: